Ankr-network/ankr-docs/pages/staking/for-integrators/oracles/redemption-price-oracle.md

 #### `ratio()`

-Returns how many ankrFTM tokens the user gets when staking their FTM.
+Returns the number of ankrFTM tokens the user gets when staking their FTM.
 Practically, the returned value is also ratio, since `1 * ratio` is effectively `ratio`.

 ##### Parameters
 The function returns: